 The Future of Employee Text Messaging

-SMS is evolving beyond basic one-way alerts:
+SMS is evolving beyond basic one-way alerts such as:

 - AI personalization.
 Intelligent systems can tailor timing, tone, and content based on employee behavior.